M0YCX/M0YCX.github.io/_posts/2024-07-22-BJTComplexBeta.md

 categories: [Theory]
 tags: [BJT, Beta]
 math: true
+image: /assets/images/2024-07/BJTComplexBeta.png
+excerpt: A transistor's beta is complex at RF - The Hybrid-pi model
 ---

 Reading Introduction to Radio Frequency Design by Wes Hayward [W7ZOI], and literally by only page 5 I'm wanting to plot a chart - to help me to understand the nature of Beta in Complex terms - from the math presented: